BritWallace/Movie-Tickets/README.md

 MIT

-Feel free to reach out to me with any question, comments, or concerns.
-Email us @britwallace888@gmail.com or clauson.branden@gmail.com.
+Feel free to reach out with any questions, comments, or concerns.
+Email us at britwallace888@gmail.com or at clauson.branden@gmail.com.

-Copyright (c) _November-18-2021_ _Brit Wallace and Branden Clauson_
+Copyright (c) _November-29-2021_ _Brit Wallace and Branden Clauson_